pkarsy/ds3231-toit/README.md

 > SCL SDA VCC GND

 The popular blue DS3231 boards (and I think all boards, check the documentation) do not have level conversion circuitry.
 So the VCC pin should be connected to 3.3V.
-The current the breakout is consuming is minimal, and for this reason we can even use GPIO pins for the VCC and GND.
+The current the breakout is consuming is minimal, and we can even use GPIO pins for the VCC and GND.
 See the examples.

 ## RTC Coin Cell
 Note: We speak about the pupular blue breakout DS3231 board, with the primitive diode charging circuit.